epsylon3/odbgscript/doc/ReadMe.txt

 TODO:
 After Error Cursor
 Edit Line
+Assign Label to a breakpoint
+Memory BP reason

 2.1 What's new?
 ---------------

 1.56.1
++ BPGOTO command, assign a label to a breakpoint by its address
 + LOGBUF command to log string or buffer variable like a memory dump (wrapped)
 + Added ERUN command to replace ESTO in the future (mnemonic problem with STO)
 + Scroll to Label (in context menu)
+* Cursor on Running command displayed correctly

 1.55.3 (14 May 2007)
 + Added HISTORY command to enable/disable value History (run faster)